 Recent incidents

-In addition, there are some cases where many people only find out about their temporary exit suspension due to tax debts when they arrive at the airport.
-For example, in October 2013, Ms. LTV, the legal representative of Baby Care Trading Limited Liability Company in District 1, Ho Chi Minh City, submitted a petition to the Saigon Port Customs Department, Area 1, regarding the temporary exit suspension notifications while she had never been a director and was unaware of the Baby Care company.
-She asserted that her information was stolen to establish the company for the malicious purpose of tax evasion and requested the business registration authority to cooperate in providing the Baby Care company’s documents to the police for verification.
+In addition, there are cases where many people only find out about their temporary exit suspension due to tax debts when they arrive at the airport.
+For example, in October 2013, Ms. LTV, the legal representative of Baby Care Trading Limited Liability Company in District 1, Ho Chi Minh City, submitted a petition to the Saigon Port Customs Department, Area 1, regarding the exit suspension notifications while she had never been a director and was unaware of the Baby Care company.
+She asserted that her information was stolen to establish the company for the malicious purpose of tax evasion and requested the business registration licensing authority to cooperate in providing the Baby Care company’s documents to the police for verification.
 The forgery of the business registration certificate of this company was also mentioned.
 At the same time, she requested the cancellation of the temporary exit suspension notification against her.

 Are there other measures?